-Theme Plant-specific operations management (GM Structure) We will continue efforts to further strengthin in fiscal 2022 to promote stable production optimize repair cost management, and sec Inventory optimization The interest burden on raw material invent work to optimize inventory levels through c Customer-oriented sales activities The American chocolate market is facing a sentiment.
-We will engage in aggressive sa based relationships with customers.
-Changes to our organizational structure On July 1, 2023, we implemented changes the Sales, and Administrative divisions.
-We apper sponsibilities and authority needed to access a son's ability to respond to our uncertain metransitional factors that led to production transitional factors that led to production the second half onward fits a second half on the second half on t
+Theme Key Measures Plant-specific operations management (GM Structure) We will continue efforts to further strengthen the plant-specific operations management (GM Structure) we launched in fiscal 2022 to promote stable production, increase production efficiency, conduct plant-specific facility investments, optimize repair cost management, and secure production personnel.
+Inventory optimization The interest burden on raw material inventory caused by U.S. interest rate hikes is increasing significantly.
+We will work to optimize inventory levels through cooperative efforts by production, procurement, and sales.
+Customer-oriented sales activities The American chocolate market is facing a short-term period of adjustment due to the impact of declining economic sentiment.
+We will engage in aggressive sales activities based on a customer-first perspective to strengthen our trust-based relationships with customers.
+Changes to our organizational structure On July 1, 2023, we implemented changes to our organizational structure to strengthen our Production, Procurement, Sales, and Administrative divisions.
+We appointed four Senior Vice Presidents to oversee each division, delegating the responsibilities and authority needed to accelerate the speed of organizational management and increase each divi- sion's ability to respond to our uncertain market environment.
+Through this new structure, we will aim to eliminate the transitional factors that led to production troubles at the Chicago Plant last fiscal year and work to restore the core profitability from the second half onward fiscal 2023.